rcandidosilva/swapi_py/README.md

 Node is required for generation and recommended for development. `package.json` is always generated for a better development experience with prettier, commit hooks, scripts and so on.

-In the project root, PyHipster generates configuration files for tools like git, prettier, eslint, husk, and others that are well known and you can find references in the web.
+In the project root, there are configuration files for tools like git, prettier, eslint, husk, and others that are well known and you can find references in the web.

 `/src/*` structure follows default Python structure.

 - `.yo-rc.json` - Yeoman configuration file
-  PyHipster configuration is stored in this file at `generator-pyhipster` key.
-- `.pyhipster/*.json` - PyHipster entity configuration files
-- `requirements.txt` - PyHipster Python module dependencies
+- `requirements.txt` - Python module dependencies

 ## Development